 Brown's spectacular entry was noticed by the county selectors and the following year he played in a Midlands Counties match at Worcestershire.
 In 1983 - the same year he married Diana Pauley - Brown made his Middleton Cup debut, on a rink skipped by Kettering Lodge's George Wills.
 Over almost 40 years he would play in every position for Northants, but may be fated never to appear in the prestigious tournament's latter stages.

 Brown has gone on to appear in 15 more club cup finals, losing just two, to Reg Johnson and John Freeman.
-The latter also joined Abington at a young age in the 1980s and has also remained a frequent club comp winner and county team regular ever since.
-Freeman has been club champion seven times to date (and is the current holder of the title).
+The latter also joined Abington at a young age in the 1980s and has remained a frequent club comp winner, and county team regular, ever since.
+In 2021, Freeman was part of a Northants team who reached the Middleton Cup final.
+He has been club champion seven times to date (and is the current holder of the title).

 Onwards Through the 20th Century (VII)